Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Related work

 \section{Related work}

-We describe related work on tidy-up tasks by robots in home environments in Section~\ref{sec:related-work:tidy-up}, and related work on spatial recognition and semantic mapping to acquire the positional relationship between objects and places in Section~\ref{sec:related-work:spatial}.
+We describe the studies related to the tidy-up tasks performed by robots in home environments in Section~\ref{sec:related-work:tidy-up}.
+Moreover, previous studies on spatial recognition and semantic mapping to acquire the positional relationship between objects and places are described in Section~\ref{sec:related-work:spatial}.